Community Fellow Program

 - Walla Walla Valley Wine Alliance

 Applications for the 2017-2018 academic year are closed.
 Juniors and seniors (who are eligible to work in the US) apply directly to the organization(s) that interest them, not the SEC.
 Applications will be accepted on a rolling basis.
-The final deadline is September 9th by noon.
-For more detailed information, click here.
+The final deadline for student applications is Sunday, September 10, 2017.